With Nozzle, it’s easy to discover which of your competitors own featured snippets and how many each competitor owns.

 Find Out Who Owns Featured Snippets

-Once you apply the filters, you’ll see a table below showing the domains that have featured snippets.
-Under “Keywords” you’ll find the number of keywords for which these domains have a featured snippet.
-Mine shows that outsideonline.com owns 4 featured snippets, searanchlodge.com owns 3, and so on.
+Once you apply the filters, you’ll see charts and a table below showing the domains or brands that have featured snippets.
+Under the Keywords column, you’ll find the number of keywords for which these domains have a featured snippet.
+Ferrellgas.com owns 78 featured snippets, rei.com owns 69, and so on.

-This will take you to a performance overview page for that domain.
-Make sure all your previous filters are applied, then scroll down to the Keywords table at the bottom to see the exact keywords for which this specific competing domain has featured snippets.
+Doing so will take you to a performance overview page for that domain or brand.
+Make sure your previous segment is applied, then scroll down to the Keywords table at the bottom to see the exact keywords for which this specific competing domain has featured snippets.

 Clicking on one of these URLs will open it in a new tab, so you can analyze a competitor’s webpage and strategize accordingly.
 If you click on one of the keywords, you will be taken to that single keyword’s performance page.

-Scroll down to view the SERP Results displayed in a functional table format.
-Below that you’ll find the SERP HTML--exactly how the SERPs look in Google.
+On a keyword’s performance page, scroll down to view the SERP Results displayed in a functional table format.
+Below that you’ll find the SERP HTML–exactly how the SERPs look in Google.
 Play around with the Nozzle Vision, SERP history comparison, search, and zoom tools to make the most out of the SERP Results and HTML.

-Let’s look at the SERP Results and HTML for the phrase “propane stove in tent” above.
+Let’s look at the SERP Results and HTML for the phrase “snow hiking gear” above.

 Analyzing Featured Snippet URLs Directly